imcgonigle/dev-solutions/README.md

-# dev-solutions
+# Dev Solutions
-Solutions to real development problems

-## This is just a test
+I don't know if I'll actually add anything to this repo...
+Maybe I'll leave it empty forever